 By Rick Steves

-Nestled between the powerhouses of Germany, France and Britain, and with little in the way of blockbuster sights, its no wonder many travelers don't even consider a stop in Belgium.
-But as many who visit remark, Belgium is one of Europe's best kept secrets.
+Overshadowed by the powerhouses of Germany, France and Britain, and with little in the way of blockbuster sights, Belgium doesn't make it to many travelers' bucket lists.
 There are tourists here, but not as many as the country's charms merit.
+To me, Belgium remains one of Europe's best kept secrets.

 Despite its small size, Belgium is diverse.
 It's divided — linguistically, culturally, and politically — between French-speaking Wallonia in the south and Dutch-speaking Flanders in the north, with bilingual Brussels in between. ("Flemish," the Dutch spoken in Belgium, is even more guttural than textbook Dutch — insert your own "phlegmish" pun here.)
 And, because of its international business and political connections, more than 25 percent of its residents are foreigners who speak English as their common language.

-Belgians brag they eat as much as the Germans and as well as the French.
+Belgians have managed to take the best of French cuisine and married it with Germanic influences.
 They are the world's leading beer consumers and among the world's leading carnivores.
-With your meat you'll get a pile of Europe's best fries.
+And with your meat you'll get a pile of Europe's best fries.

 Belgium flies the flag of Europe more vigorously than any other place on the Continent.
 It was in Brussels where the "Benelux" union was established in 1944, planting the seed that today is sprouting into the unification of Europe.
 Brussels is one of Europe's great cities, and there's a palpable feeling here of being at the center of global events.